raweden/Project-Hiddenwood/README.md

 The `Core UI` provides a basic set of views and components.
 All views inherits from the `UIView` class, which provides a base for managing content displayed on screen, to ensure minimal performance usage a special but simple drawing cycle is implemented.
 Among with many other classes in the Core UI you find `UIScrollView` which is a advanced view for scrolling and zooming content.
 These is some of the highlights of the Core UI framework.

 #### Drag and Drop
-The `UIView` is integrated with `UIDraggingSession` which together with `UIPasteboard` provides a interface for dragging data and items internally between views, modules and applications.
+The `UIView` is integrated with `UIDragging` which together with `UIPasteboard` provides a interface for dragging data and items internally between views, modules and applications.
 These classes focuses on making  drag 'n drop a smooth user experience with features like inline destination preview, feedback indicators, easing and animation not only for slide back to source if drop where rejected by the destination.

 #### Documents
 The `Core UI` provides classes for developing document based applications, the `UIDocument` which is base to all document's data model from which you should subclass for fit your document's specifications.
 Together with `UIUndoManager` provides as a default property of `UIDocument` undo and redo features can easily be provided.
 [Learn more about Document based applications](https://github.com/raweden/Core-UI/wiki/Document-Based-Application)